elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-significance-of-glucose1phosphate-as-a-common-intermediate-in-sucrose-synthesis.md

 url: /learn/biology/questions/what-is-the-significance-of-glucose1phosphate-as-a-common-intermediate-in-sucrose-synthesis
 score: -1.0
 related_article1:
-    id: 170978
+    id: 170991
+    title: >-
-    title: What is the role of common intermediates in coupling mechanisms?
+        What is the impact of positive and negative delta G on reaction favorability?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-common-intermediates-in-coupling-mechanisms
+    url: /learn/biology/questions/what-is-the-impact-of-positive-and-negative-delta-g-on-reaction-favorability
 related_article2:
-    id: 170989
+    id: 170986
-    title: What energy input is required for nucleotide activation in nucleic acid biosynthesis?
+    title: >-
+        How is ATP hydrolysis used to drive the synthesis of sucrose?
     subject: Biology
-    url: /learn/biology/questions/what-energy-input-is-required-for-nucleotide-activation-in-nucleic-acid-biosynthesis
+    url: /learn/biology/questions/how-is-atp-hydrolysis-used-to-drive-the-synthesis-of-sucrose
 related_article3:
-    id: 170989
+    id: 170983
-    title: What energy input is required for nucleotide activation in nucleic acid biosynthesis?
+    title: >-
+        What is the role of NADPH and NADH in coupled reactions such as cholesterol biosynthesis?
     subject: Biology
-    url: /learn/biology/questions/what-energy-input-is-required-for-nucleotide-activation-in-nucleic-acid-biosynthesis
+    url: /learn/biology/questions/what-is-the-role-of-nadph-and-nadh-in-coupled-reactions-such-as-cholesterol-biosynthesis
 related_article4:
-    id: 170981
+    id: 170979
-    title: What are the roles of ATP, NADPH, and NADH as activated energy carriers in cells?
+    title: >-
+        Describe the structure of ATP and the significance of phosphoanhydride bonds.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-roles-of-atp-nadph-and-nadh-as-activated-energy-carriers-in-cells
+    url: /learn/biology/questions/describe-the-structure-of-atp-and-the-significance-of-phosphoanhydride-bonds
 related_article5:
-    id: 170989
+    id: 170975
-    title: What energy input is required for nucleotide activation in nucleic acid biosynthesis?
+    title: >-
+        How do coupling reactions make unfavorable reactions proceed?
     subject: Biology
-    url: /learn/biology/questions/what-energy-input-is-required-for-nucleotide-activation-in-nucleic-acid-biosynthesis
+    url: /learn/biology/questions/how-do-coupling-reactions-make-unfavorable-reactions-proceed
 ---

 &nbsp;